-For another look at this from a faithful Catholic source, I recommend this article).
+(For another look at this from a faithful Catholic source, I recommend this article).

->

-> Mary is a lifelong Catholic, a wife to an incredible man, and a homeschooling mother of two girls and one boy, and a homeschooler.
-She has been a Catholic since her baptism as a baby, married for seven years, and a mom for six years.
+Mary is a lifelong Catholic, a wife to an incredible man, and a homeschooling mother of two girls and one boy.
 She loves studying theology and apologetics and is very passionate about our beautiful Faith.